Smar Jbeil: Churches

-Prominent personalities
+Notable people

 Patriarchs

 Smar Jbeil is the homeland of three Maronite Patriarchs Michael Rizzi (1567–1581), Sarkis Rizzi (1581–1596) and Joseph Rizzi (1596–1608).
 They were born in Bkoufa and they were known as Al-Samrani's in relation to Smar Jbeil, their homeland and origins.
 Under Patriarch Michael Rizzi, the monastery of Saint Anthony the Great in Qozhaya (From Aramaic: the living Treasure) knew a revival, and later in 1610 the same monastery received the first printing press in the Middle East printing in Aramaic language.

-Families

-Smar Jbeil is known to be the origin of the Bassil family.
-Most of the families in the village are related somehow to the Bassil family it represents 85 to 90% of the residents.
-The Jemayel family came to Smar Jbeil in the 1880s from Bekfaya, after the Mount Lebanon tragic events at that time.
-The Fares family came to Smar Jbeil in the 1930s from Ram.
-Khalife family represent as well one of the oldest and biggest families in Smar Jbeil.